 When you go offline for a few days you can miss a lot.
 Usually catching up with the news is a study in societal and inidivdual failure.
-It makes for a bleak read so I was suprised to find that the news was dominated with articles surrounding various topics about mental health.
-The status of mental wellbeing has been rising in media attention in recent years and perhaps today heralds a new level of understanding in the importance of mental health.
+It makes for a bleak read.
+Consequently I was pleasantly surprised to find a glimmer of hope shining through.
+Today the news was dominated with articles surrounding various topics about mental health.
+The status of mental wellbeing has been rising in media attention in recent years.
+I’m hopeful that today heralds a new level of understanding in the importance of mental health.

 Prince Harry’s honesty is another cog in the machine to get recognition for the importance of speaking frankly about mental health.
-I’m always amazed by the continued misconception that mental health is not something that effects us all.
-Too often in my work, raising awareness for mental health, do I hear mental health and mental illness used interchangeably.
+I’m always amazed by the continued misconception that mental health is not something that affects us all.
+Too often in my work, raising awareness and educating about mental health, do I hear mental health and mental illness used interchangeably.
 The ongoing support of the royal family, particularly Prince Harry and the Duke and Duchess of Cambridge – Prince William and Kate – provides some much needed media attention which can go a long way to providing clarity.